#VanderpumpRules Stassi Schroeder Loses Advertisers Asking If #Metoo Is Just A Witch Hunt

 Best known for Vanderpump Rules, Stassi Schroeder is involved in a controversy with her podcast, “Straight Up With Stassi” after she inferred that the #Metoo movement might be a “male” witch hunt.
 Advertisers took the comments on an episode of the Stassi Schroeder podcast seriously enough that they have pulled their money and released a statement condemning Stassi Schroeder’s comments.
-Stassi Schroeder has now deleted the episode of “Straight Up With Stassi” that talked about the #Metoo movement which calls out men who have sexually harassed and sexually assaulted women, but several advertisers are saying that it’s too late.
+Stassi Schroeder has now deleted the episode of “Straight Up With Stassi” that talked about the #Metoo movement, which calls out men who have sexually harassed and sexually assaulted women, but several advertisers are saying that it’s too late.

 The #Metoo movement started after Harvey Weinstein, Brett Ratner and others were called out by well-known actresses who claim that they were sexually harassed by Hollywood men in power.
 While many men have come forward to apologize for their bad behavior, others like Jeremy Piven and Brett Ratner deny that they have done anything wrong.